List of EastEnders characters introduced in 2015: Arthur Fowler

-Stacey and Martin decide to keep their distance from the Kazemis following Arthur's stepsister, Bex Fowler (Jasmine Armfield), being bullied.
-Arthur's grandmother, Carmel Kazemi (Bonnie Langford), is hurt with being excluded from Arthur's life and Stacey and Carmel fight when Carmel makes remarks about Stacey's mental health.
+Stacey and Martin decide to keep their distance from the Kazemis following Arthur's adoptive half-sister, Bex Fowler (Jasmine Armfield), being bullied.
+Arthur's paternal grandmother, Carmel Kazemi (Bonnie Langford), is hurt with being excluded from Arthur's life and Stacey and Carmel fight when Carmel makes remarks about Stacey's mental health.
 However, Max Branning (Jake Wood), Stacey's former father-in-law, persuades Stacey to let Carmel be involved with Arthur.
 Stacey allows Kush to look after Arthur, and Martin and Kush make up with each other.
 Kush is delighted when Martin tells him that he can look after Arthur for a night each week.
 When Kush suffers a cardiac arrest, he is diagnosed with Brugada Syndrome, which is hereditary.
 Stacey worries that Arthur could die and tells Bex about the possibility of Arthur having the syndrome.
 A doctor assures Stacey that the chance of Arthur displaying symptoms at a young age is small.
 Arthur undergoes an ECG and Stacey, Kush and Martin are told by the specialist that Arthur is at high risk at having the condition, but cannot have an operation or tests like Kush due to his age.
 Stacey is anxious that Arthur having a cardiac arrest is a sign of the condition and his parents are told about equipment that is not available on the NHS.
 Stacey is angry with Martin that he asked Kush for money to buy the equipment.
 Stacey and Martin panic when Arthur will not wake up, and when they receive Arthur's medical records at the hospital, Stacey and Martin are told that Arthur has swallowed Stacey's bipolar medication.
 Carmel is horrified when she finds bruises on Arthur's arms, and expresses her concerns to Kush that Stacey is unwell, while Stacey tells Michelle Fowler (Jenna Russell) that he gained the bruises in hospital.
 However, Lily tells Carmel that Stacey was responsible, so Carmel reports it to social services, but tries to retract what she said after realising it was a mistake.
 Social services visit Stacey and Martin and tell them they received a report about Arthur.
 Arthur and Lily are placed in Carmel's care until social services have investigated.
 Arthur is looked over by a doctor, who has no concerns and Stacey and Martin can have Arthur and Lily back.
 Social worker Fiona Payne (Sandra James-Young) tells Stacey and Martin she will be conducting further home visits.